 And after you’ve given your employees retail sales training and they still can’t or won’t do the job, you have to have an employee warning process.
 Yet here again, many are missing the boat…

 To the statement, You have an employee warning process and termination policy, while 70% of respondents said they did.
 On another survey question, 60% answered no to the question Have you given them at least one written performance review with a deadline when you want specific changes made that they have had to sign to acknowledge the consequences of their actions, attitude or performance?

 This means that many retailers are not holding their employees accountable and are putting up with bad behaviors, even regarding basics like customer service and dress code.
 That often comes because they don’t want to be seen as mean bosses.

 Bosses are supposed to make the hard decisions – she gets a raise, he gets his hours cut, she’s gone if it happens again, etc. It does not mean it’s what you are paid for – making the hard choices for your business’ health.

 4. Give Product Knowledge Training On Your Top 25 Items

 5. Give Written Warnings If They Are Not Performing

-Retail isn’t dead but taking the customer for granted is.
+Retail isn’t dead, but taking the customer for granted is.

 You’ve been told.

-When you complete the Retail Assessment, I'll send you several tips to help explain and improve your results.
+After you complete the Retail Assessment, I'll send you several tips to help explain and improve your results.
 It only takes about five minutes.